MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

     ```
 1. Run `python -c "import qsharp"` from the same terminal to verify your installation and populate your local package cache with all required QDK components.

+To start writing Q# code with Python, see [Develop with Q# and Python](xref:microsoft.quantum.install.python).

 ### [Install using .NET CLI (advanced)](#tab/tabid-dotnetcli)

 1. Prerequisites: